getkyo/kyo/README.md

     a.flatMap(v => b.map(_ + v))

 // But using only `map` is recommended
-// since it funcions like `flatMap` due
+// since it functions like `flatMap` due
 // to effect widening.
 def example2(
     a: Int < IOs,